Ash Wednesday: Bible Meaning and Traditions

 You may have seen Christians, mostly Catholics, walking around with a smear of ash on their foreheads and wondered what it meant.
-The practice of Ash Wednesday is symbolic within the Christian church to recognize our frailty as humans.
-It also marks the beginning of the Lent season.
-Let's look at the meaning of Ash Wednesday, how it's celebrated, and its Biblical purpose.
+Let's look at the meaning of Ash Wednesday, why people wear ashes, and how Christians observe Lent.

 What is Ash Wednesday?

-Ashes are blessed in the Church on Ash Wednesday.
-They are used to keep us in mind of our humble origin and of how the body of Adam, our forefather, was formed out of the slime or clay of the earth; also to remind us of death, when our bodies will return to dust, and of the necessity of doing penance for our sins.
-These ashes are obtained by burning the blessed palms of the previous year.
-(The Baltimore Complete Catechism)
+The ashes are used to keep us in mind of our humble origin and of how the body of Adam, our forefather, was formed out of the dust of the earth; also to remind us of death, when our bodies will return to dust, and of the necessity of doing penance for our sins.

 While the ashes remind us that we will die and return to the ground, if we believe in Jesus, we will be raised with Him in glorious new bodies.